Improving the User Journey

 Competitors Benchmark Analysis

-We identified and analysed the main direct and indirect competitors and identified positive points these websites have when it comes to content and UI as well as the user buyer journey.
+🔍 Identify and analyse key direct and indirect competitors and outline this positive aspects when it comes to content and UI as well as the user buyer journey.

 Ticketmaster User Interface